 In this section

-Surgical repair of subaortic stenosis requires cardiopulmonary bypass and aortic cross-clamping.
+Surgical repair of subaortic stenosis requires cardio- pulmonary bypass and aortic cross-clamping.
 The aorta is opened just above the aortic valve, and the aortic valve leaflets are retracted to expose the obstructive tissue below the valve.
-Care is taken to excise as much obstructive tissue as possible without damaging the mitral valve apparatus, the atrioventricular conduction tissue or the aortic valve leaflets.
-Transesophageal echocardiography and pressure measurement comparison are utilized to help assess the adequacy of repair.
+Care is taken to excise as much obstructive tissue as possible without damaging the mitral valve apparatus, the atrioventricular conduction tissue, or the aortic valve leaflets.
+Transesophageal echocardiography and pressure measurement comparison are used to help assess the adequacy of repair.
 Aortic cross-clamp time and cardiopulmonary bypass time required to complete repair are usually short.

 The postoperative course following resection of subaortic stenosis is usually uncomplicated.
-Invasive monitors utilized following surgery include arterial, central venous, and left atrial catheters.
-Vasoactive infusions required for hemodynamic support are usually focused upon control of systemic hypertension.
+Invasive monitors used following surgery include arterial, central venous, and left atrial catheters.
+Non-invasive monitors might include NIRS (near-infrared spectroscopy) probes to assess adequacy of regional and global perfusion and traditional pulse oximetry.
+Vasoactive infusions required for hemodynamic support are usually focused on control of systemic hypertension.
 Nitroprusside and/or esmolol are often used in the early postoperative period.
 Captopril or enalapril are usually started later in the postoperative course.
 Conduction abnormalities including complete heart block can occur following surgery.
 Atrioventricular pacing should be readily available.
 Excessive bleeding is an uncommon postoperative complication.
-Length of hospital stay required following resection of subaortic stenosis averages five to seven days.
+Length of hospital stay required following resection of subaortic stenosis averages 5 to 7 days

 Staffed 24 hours a day.

 - Discuss a case